Faith Formation Retreat Programs by Donna Power

 Year 6 Retreat: Leadership

 Your students will be inspired and encouraged to be servant leaders who work for the common good, protect the vulnerable and confidently claim their position as everyday leader.
-They will learn about servant leadership through teamwork games, a Project Kindy story and a re-telling of Lawrence Kohlberg’s stages of moral development.
+They will learn about servant leadership by reflecting on their experience during teamwork games and live music, animations, Project Kindy stories and by creating their own mission commitments personally and as a group.
 The songs, games, activities, prayers and input give your students an opportunity to develop their skills and understanding of Christian leadership.
+Your students will also receive “I am With You” Rosary Beads and booklet as an invitation for continuing on their faith formation.

 Year 7 Retreat: Healthy Relationships